mehmetalicayhan/movie-list/README.md

 git clone https://github.com/mehmetalicayhan/movie-list.git
 ```

-2. Before you run the app, you need to get an API key from OMDB API and add it to the .env file in the root directory of the project.
+1. Before you run the app, you need to get an API key from OMDB API and add it to the .env file in the root directory of the project.
+There is an .env.example file in the root directory of the project.
+You can copy your API key to the .env.example file and rename it to .env

 #### Example:
 ----------------